-5. What we need from you?
+6. What we need from you?
+(Updated July 22)

-5.1.
+6.1.
 Identified Stakeholders

-- 5.1.1.
+- 6.1.1.
 CAP1616 requires that a discussion with affected stakeholders takes place.
-Local stakeholders normally include local authority elected representatives, local community groups, the Airport Consultative Committee (ACC) and representatives of local General Aviation (GA) organisations or clubs. - 5.1.2.
+Local stakeholders normally include local authority elected representatives, local community groups, the Airport Consultative Committee (ACC) and representatives of local General Aviation (GA) organisations or clubs. - 6.1.2.
 Bournemouth Airport believes that the ACC represents the local community.
-In addition, the Airport has included: - Environmental stakeholders; - Technical stakeholders (ATC and Operators); and - Local and Statutory (National) aviation stakeholders. - 5.1.3.
+In addition, the Airport has included: - Environmental stakeholders; - Technical stakeholders (ATC and Operators); and - Local and Statutory (National) aviation stakeholders. - 6.1.3.
 The list of stakeholders engaged at this stage of the process can be seen at Annex B. There is nothing to stop those agencies from sharing this material with a broader audience.
-Bournemouth Airport will consider all the feedback it receives.
+Bournemouth Airport will consider all the feedback it receives. - 6.1.4.
+Stakeholders were also identified using the CAAs 'Potentially Affected Area' for the ACP map which is copied below and can also be found on the ACP Portal.